metaodi/osmapi/README.md

     pip install osmapi

+### Development

+If you want to help with the development of `osmapi`, you should clone this repository and install the requirements:

+    pip install -r pip-requirements.txt

+After that, it is recommended to install the `flake8` pre-commit-hook:

+    flake8 --install-hook

 ## Note

 Scripted imports and automated edits should only be carried out by those with experience and understanding of the way the OpenStreetMap community creates maps, and only with careful **planning** and **consultation** with the local community.